sanger-tol/PretextMap/README.md

 # Requirments, running
 3G of RAM and 2 CPU cores

-# Windows, Mac and Linux Builds
-Prebuild binaries for Windows, Mac and Linux are available<br/>
-The Mac binary was build on MacOS 10.13.6<br/>
-The Linux binary was build on kernel 3.13<br/>
-The Windows binary was build on Windows 10, and should work on at least Windows 7<br/>
-Prebuilt binaries now come in 5 different varieties: AVX2, AVX, SSE4.2, SSE4.1 and no_extensions, along with a wrapper program.
-Just keep all the binaries on the same path and run the wrapper (PretextMap); the correct binary for your architecture will be executed.

 # Third-Party acknowledgements
 PretextMap uses the following third-party libraries:<br/>
 * [libdeflate](https://github.com/ebiggers/libdeflate)<br/>